gocoog/Mod5-frontend/README.md

 # Money and Sense
 Money and sense is an application that helps teach children the importance of good financial management.
-Money and Sense provides children with goals they can work towareds as well as a dedicated page for more advanced money management topics such as investing and retirement.
+Money and Sense provides children with goals they can work towards as well as a dedicated page for more advanced money management topics such as investing and retirement.

 ## Models and Object Relationships